zwoefler/Tetris-Python-Game/README.md

 # Tetris
 This is a python version of the famous tetris game amde for my father as a birthday gift.
 We used to play WinTETRIS battles when I was waaaay younger.
 So now I want to gift him this little game that he can enjoy on every computer he uses.

-# Known Issues
-- [X] Rows are not cleared
-- [X] The window can't be closed with the X-Button in the top right corner

 # Features to implement
 - [ ] Implement a scoresystem
     - [ ] Score on each cleared row